nebular/PixEngine_Android_demo/README.md

 ![screenshot](doc/screen5.png)
 ![screenshot](doc/screen6.png)

-What works / What  does not work yet
+What works / How it works / What does not work yet
 --------------------------------------

+- You just compile your classes without the "main" function and your application should at least be displayed.
+- In order to send keys and mouse, keep reading below, there are is a helper class to do it.

-- graphics: there not seems to be problems in this area, other than some Android peculiarities (to be expanded) man of which is, your OnUserCreate() can be called several times: When the application is sent to background Android destroys the OpenGL context and frees all textures, so when bringing the app back into foreground we have to recreate all OpenGL context.
+- graphics: there not seem to be many problems in this area, other than some Android peculiarities (...) main of which is, your OnUserCreate() can be called several times: When the application is sent to background Android destroys the OpenGL context and frees all textures, so when bringing the app back into foreground we have to recreate all OpenGL context.
 You might need to keep this in mind in your onUserCreate.

+- I haven't tested any extension yet, I guess that complex extensions will better be integrated in the core project.

 - Mouse events: I wrote a simple touch emulator.
 The goal was rather to quickly have something that accurately simulates the basic mouse actions (click/drag/move) from touch.
 After some tests I decided to go with a system where